The Sample Complexity of Auctions with Side Information

 Further, the analysis for the single-agent case uses a strong notion of revenue monotonicity, which holds \emph{regardless of the mechanism being used}.\footnote{This is true in the single agent case since these mechanisms are posted price mechanisms.} With multiple agents, we need to make do with the weaker notion of revenue monotonicity in \prettyref{thm:revenueMonotonicity}, which only holds for \emph{the optimal auction for the dominated distribution}.
 This is still not directly applicable because we can only find the optimal auction for the \emph{empirical} distribution w.r.t.\ the mixture of the $\ell$ distributions whose signals are closest to the agent's signal from below, which is not necessarily dominated by the \emph{true} distribution for the agent's signal, due to the randomness in the sample values.
 To this end, we further introduce a coupling argument to show that the optimal auction for the empirical distribution gives essentially the same revenue guarantee.

-\paragraph{Algorithm.} The algorithm is presented in Algorithm \ref{alg:signal_empmyerson}.
-We can implement line 7 using the approach in, for example, \cite{HuangMR15}, with an extra complication that $\hat{v}_{k_i + 1}, \dots, \hat{v}_{k_i + \ell}$ are not iid samples from $\bar{D}^i$.
+\paragraph{Algorithm.} We present it in Algorithm \ref{alg:signal_empmyerson}.
+Step~\ref{step:signal_approx_opt} can be implemented, for example, using the approach by \citet{HuangMR15}, with an extra complication that $\hat{v}_{k_i + 1}, \dots, \hat{v}_{k_i + \ell}$ are not i.i.d.\ samples from $\widehat{D}^i$.
 Note that this extra complication is the same problem that we have in the single-buyer case (Lemma \ref{lem:pemp}) and, thus, can be handled the same way.
 We will omit the details.

 \paragraph{Analysis.} Similar to the single-buyer case, we divide the realization of all the random variables into 3 stages as follows. \begin{enumerate} \item Sample $m+n$ signals $\sigma^\prime_1, \sigma^\prime_2, \dots, \sigma^\prime_{m+n}$ i.i.d.\ from $\fdsigma$; suppose $\sigma^\prime_1 \geq \sigma^\prime_2 \ge \dots \ge \sigma^\prime_{m+n}$. \item Pick a subset of $n$ indices $i_1 \ne \dots \ne i_n \in [m+n]$ uniformly at random and let $\sigma_j = \sigma^\prime_{i_j}$ for all $j \in [n]$; let $\hat{\sigma}_1 \ge \dots \ge \hat{\sigma}_m$ be the other $m$ signals.
 (Note that the $k_i$ in Algorithm \ref{alg:SingleBuyerSignalUB} is fixed by the end of this stage, and is equal to $j_i-1$.) \item Sample $m+n$ values, $\hat{v}_j \sim D^{\hat{\sigma}_j}$ for $j \in [m]$ and $v_i \sim \dsigma{i}$ for $i \in [n]$, independently. \end{enumerate}